 Mistakes to avoid while practicing intermittent fasting

-Look through the list of the most common mistakes people do while fasting, this will help you to reach your weight loss goal much faster.
+Look through the list of the most common mistakes people make while fasting, this will help you to reach your weight loss goal much faster.

 - Doing intensive workouts during the fasting period.
-Avoid high-intensity workouts on an empty stomach as it can be dangerous and doesn’t benefit your health.
+Avoid high-intensity workouts on an empty stomach as it doesn’t benefit your health and can be quite dangerous.
 It’s better to choose a low-impact workout when you are fasting, like yoga or stretching.

 - Choosing the wrong plan for your lifestyle.
 There are different approaches to intermittent fasting and it’s extremely important to find the right one for yourself.
-Make sure to choose the fasting plan that works for your lifestyle to rich the best results.
+Make sure to choose a fasting plan that works for your lifestyle to reach the best results.

 Intermittent Fasting FAQs

 Weight loss results depend on many factors like nutrition, lifestyle, length, and frequency of fasting.
 Generally, however, healthy weight loss is 1-2 pounds a week.
 Keep in mind, that it is common to get a 4-5 pound weight loss during the first few weeks, but that is mainly due to losing water weight and usually that number will go down after the initial period.
 Moderate physical activity can facilitate the weight loss process so that you could get even better results.
 A 20-hour fast is considered to be the most successful method for weight loss.
 However, you will get fantastic results if you stick to a healthy eating plan and have regular workouts.
 Nevertheless, this fasting approach is difficult to stick to for a long period of time.
 The most popular fasting diet plan is 16:8, it is easy to follow and the weight loss results can be great as well.